lethal-guitar/RigelLib/README.md

 # RigelLib

 This library offers a collection of reusable code and utilities for C++ applications based on SDL and OpenGL.
-Most of this was originally written for [RigelEngine](https://github.com/lethal-guitar/RigelEngine).
+Most of this is based on code originally written for [RigelEngine](https://github.com/lethal-guitar/RigelEngine).

 # How to use this